LyondellBasell: Expansion

 In December 2017, LyondellBasell partnered with Suez, a French water and waste management company, in the first joint venture between a major plastics and chemicals company and a resource management company.

 LyondellBasell and Odebrecht entered into exclusive talks for LYB to acquire control of Braskem in June 2018, but did not consummate the acquisition.

 During July 2018, LyondellBasell announced a partnership with Karlsruhe Institute of Technology (KIT) in Germany to advance chemical recycling of plastic materials and assist the global efforts towards the circular economy and plastic waste recycling needs.
 The focus of the venture is to develop a new catalyst and process technology to decompose post-consumer plastic waste, such as packaging, into monomers for reuse in polymerization processes.

 In August 2018, LyondellBasell finalized their acquisition of A. Schulman Inc. in a $2.25 billion deal.
 That same month, it broke ground on the world's largest propylene oxide and tertiary butyl alcohol plant in Channelview, Texas.
 The plant is estimated to produce 1 billion pounds of propylene oxide and 2.2 billion pounds of tertiary butyl alcohol annually.
 LyondellBasell will export the majority of its products via the Houston Ship Channel.

 LyondellBasell also announced in September that it and its joint partner, Covestro, kicked-off a large investment project in Maasvlakte-Rotterdam, the Netherlands.
 The Circular Steam Project incorporates an innovative technology into the existing production plant, to convert its water-based waste into energy and is an important contribution to the Dutch government's CO_{2} reduction targets.

+In December 2023, LyondellBasell sold its ethylene oxide and derivatives business to INEOS for $700 million.

+Houston refinery shutdown

+In April 2022, LyondellBasell announced plans to shutter its Houston refinery by the end of 2023, following two failed attempts to sell it.
+These plans were later pushed back to Q1 2025 due to a period of strong refining margins.

 Philanthropy

-LyondellBasell holds an annual Global Care Day, where company employees volunteer for community service projects in 20 countries.
+LyondellBasell holds an annual Global Care Day.
+Company employees volunteer for community service projects in 20 countries.

-LyondellBasell raised $2.7 million for United Way in 2015.
-In 2016, LyondellBasell raised $2.65 million across its 23 company sites for Victoria County United Way in Texas.
-At the time, it was the largest donation the organization had received.
-The following year, the company donated $54,424 to Victoria County United Way to support 18 partner agencies in the surrounding area.
-In April 2017, LyondellBasell's Corpus Christi complex raised over $78,000 for United Way of the Coastal Bend which would benefit the Greenwood Molina Childcare Center.
-The complex had raised over $1.2 million in donations for United Way of the Coastal Bend since 1997.

-LyondellBasell donated $100,000 to the Houston Fire Department in 2017 and also donated to the Italian Red Cross and Stadtfeuerwehrverband Köln (Cologne Firefighters Association) in Germany.

-In May 2017, LyondellBasell became a corporate partner of the Astros Community Leaders Program which supports community youth baseball and softball leagues.

-In response to Hurricane Harvey in 2017, LyondellBasell donated food to disaster relief efforts in the Gulf Coast region.